itmarcin/demoapi/README.md

    ```

 ### Kubernetes prerequisites

+**For locally testing I used [docker desktop](https://www.docker.com/products/docker-desktop/) <br>
+Install it first following [installation guide](https://docs.docker.com/desktop/install/windows-install/) - this is for windows but you can change system using left toolbar.**

 When mongodb is run for the first time, a root user is created with **MONGO_INITDB_ROOT_USERNAME** and **MONGO_INITDB_ROOT_PASSWORD** variables. <br>
 They are stored in Kubernetes secrets.
 You need to create secret for root credentials.